K8TIY/CW-Station/README.txt

 Rig control/interface.
 CW Station is not an operating aid.
 Other digital methods.
 (For me, when the radio goes on the computer goes off.)
 Stuff other Mac developers have done right (in open source, that is).

+*** PLEASE CONTRIBUTE ***

+If you contribute to the project, I'll be sure to add your callsign to the QSO library!
+If you're a native speaker of Japanese, please check my translations.
+They're about Google-quality; some are Google-derived!